onzfonz/comp227/src/content/4/en/part4d.md

 That is why it is quite common to save the session corresponding to a token to a **key-value database** such as [Redis](https://redis.io/) that is limited in functionality compared to a MongoDB or relational database but extremely fast in some usage scenarios.

-When server-side sessions are used, the token is quite often just a random string, that does not include any information about the user as it is quite often the case when jwt-tokens are used.
+When server-side sessions are used, the ***token is a random string*** (quite often).
+The token does not include any information about the user as it is quite often the case when jwt-tokens are used.
 For each API request, the server fetches the relevant information about the identity of the user from the database.
 It is also quite usual that instead of using Authorization-header, **cookies** are used as the mechanism for transferring the token between the client and the server.